 How to alleviate the symptoms of a herniated disc

-How stabilization is achieved
+How herniated disc stabilization is achieved

 The source of back pain and other symptoms is usually related to spinal nerve compression.
 In the lower back (lumbar), a compressed nerve often causes shooting pain in the lower back, buttocks and legs.
 In severe cases of a herniated disc, numbness and tingling can arise in the legs and feet.
 Lateral lumbar interbody fusion treats these symptoms by first removing the disc causing the nerve compression and replacing it with an implant.

 Our herniated disc stabilization is performed by accessing the spine through small incisions on the side of the body.
-This procedure avoids the disrupting or stripping of soft tissue and muscle that is required during other spine fusion procedures.
-Screws are inserted into the bone and attached by mini-connecting rods to achieve stabilization.
+This procedure avoids the unnecessary disruption of the muscles or soft tissue surrounding the spine, which is required during other spine fusion procedures.
+Our board-certified surgeons+ then insert screws into the bone, which are attached by connecting rods to achieve stabilization.

-Who should consider surgery?
+Who should consider herniated disc stabilization surgery?

-Whether your goals are simply returning to work, walking, running, housework, golf, enjoying time with family, or other activities, our procedures can help you return back to your daily activities and hobbies.
-Call today for your MRI review to see if you are a candidate for our herniated disc surgery.
+Whether your goals are simply returning to work, walking, running, housework, golf or enjoying time with family, our procedures can help you get back to your daily activities and hobbies.
+Ask us for a free MRI review* today to see if you are a candidate for our herniated disc surgery.
 We can help guide you on your journey to wellness.